 State Farm Roadside Assistance Covers

-Towing services to the nearest repair facility
+Towing services about 11 miles or to the nearest repair facility

 Delivery of gas, oil, a battery, or tire change